Voiced labial–velar approximant

-For a labialized post-palatal approximant sometimes described as a voiced labial–prevelar approximant, which is more fronted in the place of articulation than a prototypical labial–velar approximant, see Labial–palatal approximant § Post-palatal.
+For a labialized post-palatal approximant—sometimes also described as a voiced labial–prevelar approximant—which is more fronted in the place of articulation than a prototypical labial–velar approximant, see Labial–palatal approximant § Post-palatal.

 Features

 Features of a voiced labial–velar approximant:

 The type of approximant is glide or semivowel.
 The term glide emphasizes the characteristic of movement (or 'glide') of //w// from the //u// vowel position to a following vowel position.
 The term semivowel emphasizes that, although the sound is vocalic in nature, it is not 'syllabic' (it does not form the nucleus of a syllable).